graphitemaster/neothyne/docs/BUILDING.md

 tool chain and Neothyne should build out of the box.

 ## Linux
-Linux users can built Neothyne from source by invoking make.
+Linux users can build Neothyne from source by invoking make.
 ```
 $ make
 ```